Yucen-Liu/CSC207project/Readme.md

 ### Team Story
 1. **Detailed Weather Information**
    As a user, I can see detailed information about the current weather for any city I want.
-    - This includes temperature, humidity, and weather conditions (e.g., sunny, cloudy, rainy).
+    - This includes temperature, humidity, weather conditions, visibility, pressure, and more.
     - The information is displayed in an intuitive and user-friendly interface.

 ---